- ORGANISER: Master's programme in Global Politics and Communication, University of Helsinki

 The course combines lectures by leading experts and active learning methods, particularly group work and workshops.
 The course hosts learning cafés with researchers on particular perspectives and methods.
 The students are expected to get familiar with relatively demanding texts, and will submit short assignments before and during the course to engage in and facilitate learning.
 By the end of the course the students will submit a final project demonstrating the use of this methodology.

 Supervision is provided in the workshops, the learning cafés and through clinics by key teachers during the final week.
-During the excursion and the evening out on the second week, the students will also engage with their peers and some of the teachers.
+During the excursion and the evening out on the third week, the students will also engage with their peers and some of the teachers.
 Peer learning is encouraged through active learning and social engagement.

 MEANS AND CRITERIA OF ASSESSMENT